stdio2016/SuperHeatedStone/README.md

 ## Recipes

-Just smelt, smelt, and smelt, you can turn stone into <span style='color:orange;'>magma block</span>.
+Just smelt, smelt, smelt, *and* smelt, you can turn stone into <span style='color:orange;'>magma block</span>.
 Next, you need our [Strange Recipe MOD](https://github.com/stdio2016/STRecipe) to convert magma to lava.